minblock/picscoin/doc/README.md

 Unpack the files into a directory, and then run picscoin-qt.exe.

-### OS X
+### macOS

-Drag Picscoin-Core to your applications folder, and then run Picscoin-Core.
+Drag Picscoin Core to your applications folder, and then run Picscoin Core.

 ### Need Help?